Leaving University early

 During your time at the University of Edinburgh you will have had lots of valuable experiences and developed key skills which will help your career.
 Try to reflect on what has not worked to ensure you are clear on why you are leaving the university.
 Don’t be tempted to leave your time at Edinburgh off of your CV.
 You should include it and be prepared to talk to recruiters about why you left early and - crucially - what you have learned from the experience.

-If you are studying on a Tier 4 visa then it is important that you contact Edinburgh Global to let them know that you are leaving university.
+If you are studying on a Tier 4 visa then it is important that you contact the Student Immigration Service to let them know that you are leaving university.

 If you are going to return to another country you may want to look at our information about working outside the UK: